 In this article, I’ll tell you about the 13 steps I used to train Baloo for impeccable recall.
 But first, let’s quickly talk about why a solid recall is so important.

 Why a Solid Recall Is Important

 Having a good recall for your dog simply means that your dog comes to you when you call him.
 It seems pretty basic, but having a solid recall is really important for you and your dog!

 Dogs Love to Explore Off Leash

-Having a leash is important, and keeping your dog leashed while he’s in public is smart (and in many places, the law!).
+Keeping your dog leashed while he’s in public is smart—and in many places it’s the law!

-But that doesn’t mean your dog shouldn’t be able to be off leash!
-There are plenty of off leash dog parks, and sometimes accidents happen.
+But that doesn’t mean your dog shouldn’t be off leash at all!
+There are plenty of off leash dog parks, or you might want to try off-leash hiking.
+And sometimes accidents happen.
 Maybe your dog is something of an escape artist, and tends to get out of your yard.

 This way, even if you’re just allowing him to explore a field off leash for a bit, you can trust that when you call him, he’ll come back to you.